edmcouncil/rdf-toolkit/docs/SesameRdfFormatter.md

  -lc,--leading-comment <arg>             sets the text of the leading
                                          comment in the ontology.
 Can be
-                                         repeated for a multi-line comment -s,--source <arg>                       source (input) RDF file to format -sd,--source-directory <arg>            source (input) directory of RDF files to format.
+                                         repeated for a multi-line comment -osl,--override-string-language <arg>   sets an override language that is applied to all strings -s,--source <arg>                       source (input) RDF file to format -sd,--source-directory <arg>            source (input) directory of RDF files to format.
 This is a